Behavioral signals in the Connect web library (Pro)

 If you have a Connect Pro subscription, you can capture key user behaviors on your website and map them to contacts in your audience.
 Three signals are available:

 • Identification.
-You can instruct the library to capture visitors' emails or client/contact IDs as they are browsing your website and feed the data to your audience in Connect.
+Instruct the library to capture visitors' emails or client/contact IDs as they are browsing your website and feed the data to your audience in Connect.

 • Add-to-cart.
 This signal notifies your marketing team that a contact has added products to their cart.
 The names, IDs, prices and quantities of the products are provided.